Last updated: 2018-10-29

 outFile = "/project2/gilad/briana/threeprimeseq/data/random_QTLsnps/%s/randomRes_%s_%d_%s.txt"%(fraction,fraction, nsamp, iter)

-main(inFile, outFile, nsamp)
+main(inFile, outFile, nsamp)randomRes2SNPbed.py

 def main(inFile, outFile):